 Since the development of competition in the provision of long distance telecommunications services, consumers have been able to select the carrier of their choice, from among approximately 500 companies, to provide that service.
-However, an increasing number of consumers have that choice taken away from them when their designated telephone service provider is changed without their knowledge or consent.
-This unauthorized change can occur for several reasons, ranging from computer or human error to unscrupulous or illegal marketing practices.
+However, an increasing number of consumers have that choice taken away from them when their designated telephone service provider is changed without their knowledge or consent. unauthorized change can occur for several reasons, ranging from computer or human error to unscrupulous or illegal marketing practices.
 Regardless of the reason, this unauthorized switching, known as "slamming," has a negative impact on both the consumers and suppliers of telecommunications services.
 Consumers not only lose the right to subscribe to their carrier of choice; they may also be subject to lower quality of service, higher rates, or lose special features or premiums offered by their designated carrier.
 Consumers often do not realize they have been slammed until they find unfamiliar names or charges on their telephone bills.
 For some who do not examine their bills, such changes can go undetected for months or remain unnoticed indefinitely.
 Telecommunications carriers are also harmed by slamming, as this practice distorts the marketplace by increasing the customer base and revenues of the carrier that has illegally switched the consumer at the expense of the legitimately chosen carrier.

 Despite existing regulations to prevent such practices and the overall condemnation of such activities, slamming continues to occur with significant frequency.
-According to data released by the Federal Communications Commission (FCC), slamming continues to be a major consumer concern, with 25,966 inquiries and 767 complaints filed in the first quarter of 2002 alone.
-More recent FCC data show that slamming complaints for the second quarter of 2002 totaled 1,001, a 30.5 percent increase.
+According to data released by the Federal Communications Commission (FCC), slamming continues to be a major consumer concern, with 56,605 inquiries and 3,216 complaints filed in the first half of 2003.
 Since many consumers who are the victims of slamming may not file complaints, and over 50 million carrier selection changes are recorded each year, it is assumed that filed complaints represent a minority percentage of the actual problem.
 The potential for slamming is expected to increase as competition in the provision of intrastate long distance and local telecommunications services becomes more widespread.